Summary: Act 1: Scene 2

 Read more about the tun of tennis balls as a symbol.

 In his reply to the ambassador, Henry turns the Dauphin’s joke upside down.
-First he gives his thanks, starting his speech in a deceptively mild manner with the comment that “[w]e are glad the Dauphin is so pleasant with us” (I.ii.259).
-He then shows that he understands the Dauphin’s insult, commenting, “[W]e understand [the Dauphin] well, / How he comes o’er us with our wilder days”—that is, how the Dauphin is trying to embarrass Henry with references to his wild youth (I.ii.266267).
-Henry goes on to transform the game of tennis into a metaphor for a very real war, threatening, “When we have matched our rackets to these balls, / We will in France, by God’s grace, play a set / Shall strike his father’s crown into the hazard” (I.ii.261263).
-He declares, in other words, that the war will be like a game, the spoils of which will be the kingship of France.
+First, he gives his thanks, starting his speech in a deceptively mild manner with the comment that “[w]e are glad the Dauphin is so pleasant with us” (1.2.270).
+He then shows that he understands the Dauphin’s insult, commenting, “we understand [the Dauphin] well, / How he comes o’er us with our wilder days”—that is, how the Dauphin is trying to embarrass Henry with references to his wild youth (1.2.288–89).
+Henry goes on to transform the game of tennis into a metaphor for a very real war, threatening, “When we have matched our rackets to these balls, / We will in France, by God’s grace, play a set / Shall strike his father’s crown into the hazard” (1.2.272–74).
+He declares, in other words, that the war will be like a game, and the prize for winning it will be the French throne.

 Moreover, Henry charges the Dauphin with responsibility for the impending devastation of France.
-Henry implies that this devastation will serve as revenge for the Dauphin’s joke when he claims that "[t]his mock of his Hath turned his balls to gunstones, and his soul Shall stand sore chargèd for the wasteful vengeance That shall fly from them" (I.ii.281–284).
+Henry implies that this devastation will serve as revenge for the Dauphin’s joke when he claims, “this mock of his / Hath turned his balls to gun-stones, and his soul / Shall stand sore chargèd for the wasteful vengeance / That shall fly from them” (1.2.293–96).

-He claims that the Dauphin’s mockery has provoked him to invade France, when, in fact, he has already decided on war before even admitting the French ambassadors.
-For the second time in this scene, Henry transfers responsibility for the deaths in the imminent war to someone else: first, he ascribes it to Canterbury, and now he ascribes it to the Dauphin.
-This strange evasion of responsibility, combined with Henry’s willingness to accept Canterbury’s corrupt and self-interested maneuvering, are among the many subtle criticisms that Shakespeare injects into his portrayal of Henry as a heroic king.
+Though Henry claims that the Dauphin’s mockery has provoked him to invade France, he has in fact already decided on war before even admitting the French ambassadors.
+For the second time in this scene, Henry transfers responsibility for the deaths in the imminent war to someone else: first to Canterbury, and now to the Dauphin.
+This strange evasion of responsibility, combined with Henry’s willingness to accept Canterbury’s corrupt and self-interested maneuvering, are among the many subtle criticisms that Shakespeare incorporates into his portrayal of Henry as a heroic king.
 As the war proceeds, Henry assumes the dimensions of an epic hero, but Shakespeare occasionally implies that, beneath Henry’s heroic status, his ethical status is somewhat dubious.

 Read more about whether or not Henry is a good king or merely a successful one.